lkmill/rek/README.md

 # rek

-Wrapper around the Fetch API, mainly meant for consuming JSON api's.
+Wrapper around the Fetch API, mainly meant for consuming JSON api's but exposes a factory function for creating defaults for XML api's or what not.

 ## Philosophy